GaloisInc/cryptol/docs/Syntax.md

-The components of tuples are identified by position, while the components of records are identified by their label, and so the ordering of record components is not important.
+The components of tuples are identified by position, while the components of records are identified by their label, and so the ordering of record components is not important for most purposes.
 Examples:

                (1,2) == (1,2)               // True
                (1,2) == (2,1)               // False